 The summer holidays officially end on 1st September.
 At that point the droves of city-dwellers who left Rome for the coast in August return, businesses re-open and everyone begins to feel a little less jaded than in the heat of summer.

-Temperatures begin to fall with the leaves around mid to late September, and Romans look on autumn as being from then until mid November.
+Temperatures begin to fall with the leaves around mid September, and Romans look on autumn as being from then until mid November.

-By the end of October temperatures during the day will be falling to be a maximum of a pleasant 23°C (73°F); night times are easier for sleep , dropping to a minimum of 6°C (23°F) at night.
+By the end of October temperatures during the day will be falling to be a maximum of a balmy 23°C (73°F); night times are easier for sleep , dropping to a minimum of 6°C (23°F).

 By November Rome's climate is becoming noticeably wintery as temperatures fall fairly dramatically.
 It's still possible to have blue-sky days but the air is chillier and temperatures not likely to rise above 17°C (62°F).